Australia and Oceania

 Travel papers and visas

 Entering the country requires a Passport, valid for a minimum of 6 (six) months from the date of entry into Mali.
-Bulgarian citizens travelling to Mali (holders of ordinary, official or diplomatic passports) need a visa, which they can obtain from the Embassy of Mali in Moscow.
+Bulgarian citizens travelling to Mali (holders of ordinary, official or diplomatic passports) need a visa, which they can obtain from the Embassy of Mali in Rome.

 Consular service